 In order to travel to Luxembourg, ETIAS eligible citizens from around the world will be able to obtain their European Visa Waiver for Luxembourg online from 2021.

-As a multiple-entry visa, the Luxembourg ETIAS will allow travelers to visit the country as many times as they like throughout the period of validity of their European visa waiver.
+As a multiple-entry travel permit, the ETIAS will allow travelers to visit Luxemburg as many times as they like throughout the period of validity of their European visa waiver.
 Travelers will have the ability to stay for short-term periods of 90 consecutive days in total throughout the 3-year visa waiver validity period.

 A Luxembourg Visa Waiver will permit tourists and business travelers alike to enter the Schengen zone and travel around any of the European nations included in the Schengen agreement for the duration of their stay without needing to apply for a new visa or visit any embassies.

-Travelers in need of the Europe travel visa for Luxembourg will be required to apply online via the ETIAS application form platform and have available, at the time, a valid passport, a credit/debit card authorized to make payments online and an active email account.
+Travelers in need of the Europe travel authorization for Luxembourg will be required to apply online ETIAS application form platform and have available, at the time, a valid passport, a credit/debit card authorized to make payments online and an active email account.